Installer Directory

 • More maintenance and cleaning is required than for other renewable heat energy technologies such as heat pumps

-• As the units themselves are probably not sold in vast numbers, parts could be hard to get.
-Check with your installer for lead times should something go wrong, as you could potentially be left without heat for the time it takes to acquire the part and have it installed.
+• As biomass units are not sold in vast numbers, parts could be harder to source in certain regions.
+It’s important to check with your installer about lead times for parts and repairs, as you could potentially be left without heat for some time if something goes wrong.

 Find a local installer